-Skin care is vulnerable.
+skin care is vulnerable.

-In my mid 20’s, I developed adult acne.
+In my mid 20’s, I developed cystic acne.
 Despite years of ingredient research and helping clients in the treatment room, I could not figure out how to heal my own skin.
 In a society that places a lot of value in our physical appearance, imperfect skin can change the way we present ourselves to the world.
-I visited doctors, dermatologists, acne specialists and naturopaths.
-I was given enzymes, topical products, and even acne medication.
-I spent so much time and money searching for a cure, but nothing worked.
+I visited doctors, dermatologists, acne specialists & naturopaths.
+I tried supplements, topical products, and even prescription acne medication - but nothing worked.

 There was a gap in the industry - one that had failed me, and likely many others.

 I began months of research, and months more of integrating my findings into my own life.
 I realized it wasn't as simple as "avoid sugar & get enough sleep" - as it turned out, I had a lot of room for improvement in my lifestyle and even thought patterns.
 When I started making these changes, I finally started to see results - and not just in my skin, but my mindset as well.
 I could look in the mirror and see me - not just my acne.
 My skin was no longer my enemy and a new blemish wasn’t a punishment - it was an opportunity to get to know what my body needed.